Aidoc_Logo_-_Reverse_(1)

 This is a story of innovative technology and physicians coming together to improve the quality of treatment for a patient who needed immediate medical attention.

 In this case, the AI helped one of the many members in this patient’s care team to identify a possible pathology and rapidly initiate a protocol to the patient’s benefit.
-Prioritization of this case allowed the prompt application of a cervical collar, preventing cervical movements which could expose the patient to worsening of this fracture, and even frank spine instability, which could lead to serious nerve damage.
+Prioritization of this case allowed the prompt application of a cervical collar, preventing cervical movements which could expose the patient to worsening the fracture, and even spine instability, which could lead to serious nerve damage.

 The hospital where this took place now regularly uses our solution to help prevent similar problems.
 But this patient is not the only one who benefits in this story.
-I envision several downstream benefits which we have only begun to discover and quantify.
-These include improved potentially better outcomes due to timely treatment which could influence the length of stay and the treatment plan.
+We envision several downstream benefits which we have only begun to discover and quantify.
+These include potentially better outcomes due to timely treatment, which could influence the length of stay and the treatment plan.

 Receiving such feedback from our customers, like the story above, is not just our raison d’être, but it’s what keeps us moving forward, towards building technological solutions to some of the most painful bottlenecks in medicine today.